• Skip to main content

 A bowl of spiced pepitas with some spilling over the top.

 Whether it's something quick to grab on the way out the door, something to keep you fueled on a long hike, or a little nibble to enjoy when you're hanging around the campfire, we all need a go-to snack recipe.
-This is it!
+My favorites include pear chips, no-bake fruit and nut energy bites, and these tasty pepitas!

 Jump to: